Keith Brown (Scottish politician): Early political years

 While studying at Dundee University, Brown joined the Scottish National Party.
 He was the SNP's candidate for the European Parliament for Lothians constituency in 1994, coming second with 53,324 votes.
 Brown was then elected to represent Alva on the Clackmannanshire Council in a by-election in 1996.
-He became group leader in 1997, and then Leader of the Council after the SNP took control of Clackmannanshire in the 2003 local elections.
+He became group leader in 1997, and then leader of the council after the 1999 elections when the council was under no overall control with the SNP forming the largest party.
+He remained leader of the council until Labour regained control of the council at the 2003 local elections.

 Member of the Scottish Parliament

 Brown was elected to the Scottish Parliament by Ochil constituency at the 2007 elections, increasing both absolute SNP vote and majority.

 He was appointed to be Convener of both the Parliament's Standards & Public Appointments Committee and Procedures Committee, and after overseeing their merger now convenes the new Standards, Procedures & Public Appointments Committee.

 In his maiden speech on the abolition of bridge tolls he declared that he still had an outstanding fine from the Skye Bridge protests of 1994.
 He has been an opponent of the proposals for an overhead electricity line from Beauly to Denny, arguing for an underground alternative.
-Brown has also been campaigning for Scotland football matches to be available on terrestrial television.
+Brown has also been campaigning for Scotland international football matches to be available on terrestrial television.

+During the 2010 United Kingdom general election, Brown heckled then-Prime Minister Gordon Brown while the latter campaigned on the MSP's street.